 There is little information about what causes myeloproliferative neoplasms (MPNs).
 Patients often ask, “why do I have this disease?”, and for the majority there is no obvious reason.
 The MOSAICC study (MyelOproliferative neoplasmS: An In-depth Case-Control) is a UK-wide study that aims to identify what causes myeloproliferative neoplasms (MPNs) and the best way to improve patients’ quality of life.
 The study is led by Professor Lesley Anderson, University of Aberdeen, Scotland and an international team of experts.
 The study started with a pilot in 2012 recruiting 106 MPN patients and 120 controls from Belfast and Southampton.
 The pilot study led to several publications (see below) and has identified potential risk factors for MPNs including obesity and smoking.
 However, a larger study was needed.
-Working with MPN Voice and other charities (Leukaemia and Lymphoma NI and Friends of Anchor) the MOSAICC study team have funding in place to start recruiting patients and their non-blood relative/friend controls across UK sites in 2021.
+Working with MPN Voice and other charities (Leukaemia and Lymphoma NI and Friends of Anchor) the MOSAICC study team have funding in place to start recruiting patients and their non-blood relative/friend controls across UK sites.

 Can I take part?